ShivamRawat75/ShivamRawat75/README.md

 - 👋 Hi, I’m @ShivamRawat75
 - 👀 I’m interested in developing projects on Java and react JS.
-- 🌱 I’m currently learning DevOps..
+- 🌱 I’m currently learningAndroid development and DevOps..
 - 💞️ I’m looking to collaborate on java projects.
 - 📫 How to reach me linkdin- https://www.linkedin.com/in/shivam-rawat-249316197/
 -